pal-Alexandra/IMR_PROJECT/README.md

 :smile: we gray-box modeled our principal buildings: BCU, Palatul Copiilor, CCS and ISP

-:smile: we introduced some assets for our treasure-hunt features:
+:smile: we introduced some assets for our treasure-hunt feature: at the moment a blue-flower